 A Century of Style

-The first E.R.
+E.R.
 Fisher lived until 1938.
-His son, who bore the same name but was uniformly known as “Bud" was a recent Queen’s Commerce graduate at that point and joined the business just before the outbreak of the Second World War, when he went to serve in the Navy.
-He was stationed in Halifax while long-time employees – a good core group of men who had been with the business for many years" according to Tony Fisher - managed the store.
-E.R.
-Fisher had always traded in good quality men's clothing, and as such, had built both a loyal clientele and a dedicated work force.
-The three generations of Fishers to run the business have all seen employees come and stay for their entire careers.
+At that point, his son, who bore the same name but was uniformly known as “Bud”, was a recent Queen’s University Commerce graduate and joined the business just before the outbreak of the Second World War, when he went to serve in the Navy.
+He was stationed in Halifax while long-time employees – a good core group of men who had been with the business for many years – helped run the business.
+Continuing family tradition, Bud’s three sons, Richard, Tony and Peter then took the reins, each taking a turn operating the store following Bud’s retirement.

 Throughout the decades, men have associated E. R. Fisher as their go-to shop to receive quality service and merchandise.
 But they weren’t the only customers.
 Women often frequented the store, ensuring their loved ones walked out the door looking their best.
 So when Peter’s daughter, Sonia, purchased the family business in 2008, her fresh approach and perspective was a welcomed addition.

 Today, Sonia, Peter select the clothing styles and fabrics that best suit their customers needs.
 They discuss and review upcoming trends they’d like to incorporate into the store with the sales team and continue the Fisher tradition that ensures Ottawa remains well-dressed and in style.